johnywalker01/JGit-Sample-Project-01/README.md

 # JGit-Sample-Project-01
-This java app is developed to understand  the JGIT operations.
+This java project (app run in cmd prompt) is developed to understand  the JGIT operations.